DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/creating_model.png">

 Name the created class "Task".
-Open the newly created "Task" class and add following code into it:
+Open the newly created "Task" class and add the necessary properties into it:

 ~~~js
 using System;